How to Write a College Resume + Templates | College Essay Guy (2024)

 Should I put references on my resume? ›

 Do not include references on a resume unless an employer asks you to.
-Look for alternative methods of spotlighting a former employer's endorsem*nt, like a recommendation letter.
+Look for alternative methods of spotlighting a former employer's endorsement, like a recommendation letter.
 Never include professional references without first checking with each person you list.
 If you do include references, list three of them.

 Should a resume have a picture? ›